 If you’re interested in discovering more about Fremantle and its history, then these are the tours I recommend.

 Trams in Fremantle went out of service in 1952 but the quaint Fremantle tourist tram offers a slice of nostalgia of the bygone days.
-The tram travels around Freo town with stops at all the main Fremantle tuorist attractions, including the Fremantle Markets, Prison and Port.
+The tram travels around Freo town with stops at all the main Fremantle tourist attractions, including the Fremantle Markets, Prison, and Port.
 All you need to do is decide where you want to get on and off.
 The ticket is valid all day so you can hop on and off as much as you want.

 For tour details and to pre-book your ticket click here.